pablocasares/normalizer/docs/functions/filter_functions.md

 The FieldFilter has two properties that are called `dimension` and `value`:
 - `dimension`: The dimension to get the value.
 - `value`: Value to compare with obtained value.
-If we have next JSON message:
+If we have the next JSON message:

 ```json
 {